AO-StreetArt/AOSharedServiceLibrary/README.md

 ## Documentation
 Check out online documentation of the latest version at [ReadTheDocs](http://aosharedservicelibrary.readthedocs.io/en/latest/index.html).

+Stuck and need help?
+Have general questions about the library?
+Reach out to the development team at aossl@emaillist.io

 ## Contributing

 All contributors are welcome, including (but not limited to) pull requests, issues, documentation, examples, and feature requests.
-Please see the Code of Conduct file for an overview on the expectations for all contributors.
+Please see the Code of Conduct and the contributing files for an overview on the expectations for all contributors.

+Contributors should also review the documentation carefully, in particular the [Developer Notes](http://aosharedservicelibrary.readthedocs.io/en/latest/dev_notes.html) section.

+We are actively looking for anyone interested in working on the following areas:

+* Security
+* Thread-Safety
+* Code Optimization

-We are actively looking for anyone interested in joining the development team.
-If you are interested, please send an email to aostreetart9@gmail.com.
+If you are interested, or are interested in joining the development team in general, please send an email to aossl@emaillist.io

-There are a number of topics which have been identified as areas needing development, and contributors are encouraged to work on these areas as well.

-* Sentinel & Cluster support for Redis Drivers
-* Benchmarks for Mongo & Neo4j
-* ZeroMQ encryption
-* Library testing with OSX and/or other Linux Distributions not already supported
-* CMake Support